jhonas8/kitty-config/README.md

 ## Theme ##

-The theme being used is part of a theme package available on [Github](kitty-link).
+The theme being used is part of a theme package available on [Github][kitty-link].

 [theme-package]: https://github.com/dexpota/kitty-themes
 [kitty-link]: https://sw.kovidgoyal.net/kitty/